hank619/quicktype-vscode/README.md

 ## Contribute!

-[quicktype](https://github.com/quicktype/quicktype) is an open source project, and we're always happy about contributors.
-Due to the lack of maintainence of the original project, I forked a [new one](https://github.com/doggy8088/quicktype) for further developments.
-If you can think of a way to improve [this extension](https://github.com/doggy8088/quicktype-vscode-refresh), or [quicktype](https://github.com/doggy8088/quicktype), please consider contributing, especially if you know TypeScript.
-Code is only one way to contribute, though: we're particularly short on documentation.

-If you find a bug, please [report it on GitHub](https://github.com/doggy8088/quicktype-vscode-refresh/issues).
+If you find a bug, please [report it on GitHub](hhttps://github.com/hank619/quicktype-vscode).